vaites/php-apache-tika/README.md

 * No heavyweight library dependencies
 * Compatible with Apache Tika 1.15 or greater
     * Tested up to 1.24.1
+* Works on Linux, macOS, Windows and probably on FreeBSD

 ## Requirements